alunyapatrick2022/alunyapatrick2022/README.md

 ### Hi there 👋

 I'm **Patrick Alunya**, aka **Patoo**!
-I'm a Junior FullStack developer currently working working with Next.JS, React and Dart With Flutter for UI/UX Designs and ExpressJS, Python and PHP for Backend Services Development and axios,daraja, google APIs integrations and SQL,PostgraSQL and MYSQL for Database operations and administrations.
+I'm a Junior FullStack developer currently working working with Next.JS, React and Dart With Flutter for UI/UX Designs and ExpressJS, Python and PHP for Backend Services Development and RestFul APIS integrations and SQL,PostgraSQL and MYSQL for Database operations and administrations.

 I enjoy coding in:
-- Dart With Flutter
 - HTML&CSS
+- JavaScript
 - Python
-- JavaScript
 - SQL
 - PHP
+- ExpressJS
 - Next.JS
-- ReactJS
+- React
-- ExpressJS
+- Dart With Flutter

 I use tools like NetBeans, Visual Studio Code for IDE, and Git for version control.

+I use two main platforms: Windows OS and Linux Operating Systems

 If you have any projects in need of collaboration, feel free to reach out!